slowjuggler/Matrix/README.md

 Description.

-Implementation on C++ of a small library for working with matrices.
+Implementation of Matrix class.
 The fast matrix multiplication algorithm is implemented in
 GNU Assembly Language using SIMD.
 Architecture and environment restrictions